The following pages describe the functions of the setting menu in c:geo.

 If less than the selected amount of caches are displayed on the visible map area, their waypoints are shown additionally.
+You can either use the slider to set the value or click on the number to set a new value.
 (Default: 20)

 |Show direction||Activating this option will show a directional line (or a routed line if routing options are installed) on the map between your current position and the navigation target.